 Lifestyle and Education

-A relaxed informal lifestyle, Mediterranean climate and spectacular scenery are the key features of the West Wimmera region.
-There is no commuter rush and any drive is framed by beautiful, natural vistas.
-The region boasts equipped sporting facilities providing excellent outdoors activities for young and old.
-A wide range of community groups also provide social and recreational opportunities for residents and help increase the strong sense of community.
+A relaxed, informal lifestyle, the Mediterranean climate and spectacular scenery are the key features of the West Wimmera region.
+There is no commuter rush, and beautiful, natural vistas frame any drive.
+The area boasts equipped sporting facilities providing excellent outdoors activities for young and old.
+A wide range of community groups also offer social and recreational opportunities for residents and help increase the strong sense of community.

 The West Wimmera region offers primary, including preparatory, and secondary education.
 Small class numbers, modern facilities and comprehensive curriculum combine to support students beyond their educational goals.
 Numerous child care providers offer early learning services across the region.

-Primary production has significantly driven growth in the region dominated by broad acre, dry land cropping systems based on wheat rotated with other cereals, oilseeds and grain legumes.
-Opportunities exist for further development in extensive livestock have been identified, such as stock feed manuafacturing, reserach and developemnt and product differentiation throgh free-range production systems.
+Primary production has significantly driven growth in the region dominated by broadacre, dryland cropping systems based on wheat rotated with other cereals, oilseeds and grain legumes.
+Opportunities exist for further development in livestock, such as stock feed manufacturing, research and development and product differentiation through free-range production systems.